 The technologies are in one of three stages of evolution — emerging, experimental and established — which determines how they are managed and deployed.
 These correspond to custom, product and commodity in Wardley Mapping, described in the paper Investing wisely in a hybrid technology world.

-FinOps, or Financial Operations, is an emerging practice — a cultural change — that breaks down barriers between technology users and technology producers and suppliers in an organization.
-With the barriers removed, all members of the organization can jointly see, discuss and share responsibility for adaptations in the cost and speed of a technology outcome.
+FinOps, or Financial Operations, is an emerging practice — a cultural change — that breaks down barriers between technology users and technology producers and suppliers in an organisation.
+With the barriers removed, all members of the organisation can jointly see, discuss and share responsibility for adaptations in the cost and speed of a technology outcome.